CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise3.md

     }
    ```

     This JSON vector array can now be used with new vector datatype and functions in the Azure SQL database such as VECTOR_DISTANCE.

-### Preparing the database and creating embeddings
+### Task 2.3: Preparing the database and creating embeddings

 This next section of the lab will have you alter the Adventure Works product table to add a new vector datatype column.
 You will then use a stored procedure to create embeddings for the products and store the vector arrays in that column.